typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/no-explicit-any.md

 ## When Not To Use It

 **Difficult-to-represent TypeScript types**.
-Some code patterns can be difficult to represent exactly in the TypeScript type system, and/or expose legitimate edge cases for using `any`.
+Some code patterns can be difficult to represent exactly in the TypeScript type system.
 For example, functional programming concepts such as composing and piping sometimes necessitate using `any`.

 ```TypeScript
 // eslint-disable no-explicit-any